-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel

-- programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of harmful sexual behaviour including the local picture and participate in sharing information with local partners and police - Be confident in accessing local specialised support for children and young people involved in sexual violence and harassment - Understand that any child or young person must have an 'appropriate adult' in the case of a Police search or investigation. - Be responsible for understanding the filtering and monitoring systems and processes in place on devices and networks in their academy
+- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of harmful sexual behaviour including the local picture and participate in sharing information with local partners and police - be confident in accessing local specialised support for children and young people involved in sexual violence and harassment - Understand that any child or young person must have an 'appropriate adult' in the case of a Police search or investigation.

-The DSL will also keep the Headteacher and Safeguarding Governor informed of any issues, liaise with local authority case managers, and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Safeguarding Governor informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
 Their full responsibilities are laid out in their job description.